HaitaiNg/Education/GoRuck/README.txt

 Optional: Medical Tape: $2.70
 Total: $48.85+

+Tools for Assembly
+-Drill
+-Measuring Tape
+-Phillips screwdriver

 Assembly
+1.)
+Drill four holes in one of the EMT conduit pipes (2 holes in the top, 2 holes below it).
+The 2 holes at the top and bottom must align with each other such that the Steel eye bolts can pierce completely thru the EMT conduit and you can install the washer on the opposite end.
+There should be a 34.8inch+ distance (max limit is 3ft) between the top 2 holes and the bottom 2 holes.
+2.)
+Insert the Steel eye bolts and washer.
+3.)
+Attach the Stainless Steel Spring lake to top eye bolt and bottom eye bolt.
+3.)
+Attach the Electric Metallic Set Screw to the opposite side of the top.
+This will serve as the connector to additional EMT conduit pipes.
+I designed this flag with feasibility and the ability to easily extend and reduce the length of the flag pole.
+If you want to make the flag taller, add EMT conduit and attach more Eletrical Metallic screws.
+4.)
+Optional: Add medical tape the flag, and bungie cable.
+These are for cosmetic appeal.

 Most flags have a hole located at the top left, and bottom left.
 The Stainless Steel Spring Lake will serve as the connection between the Zinc-Plated Steel eye bolts and the flag.

 Substitutions and Tips
+-I add an Electric Metallic set screw to the bottom of the EMT conduit pipe, and wrap it with medical tape, so when I bump into shit I have a lower probability of scratching or denting it.
--The Stainless Steel Spring Lake can be replaced by any carabiner that can fit thru the holes near the top left and bottom left of the flag.
+-The Stainless Steel Spring Lake can be replaced by any standard carabiner that can fit thru the holes of the flag.
 -If you are unable to find a drill & drill bit to pierce the EMT conduit pipe, you can try purchasing bungie cable and wrap the flag around the EMT conduit pipe.
 When I originally built this I had less than 24 hours to find